Girls That Create

-15 Children’s Books for Women’s Equality Day
+15 Empowering Books for Girls Honoring Women’s Equality Day

 In 1971, U.S. House Representative Bella Abzug presented a bill designating August 26 as Women’s Equality Day.
 The day was chosen to commemorate the certification of the 19th Amendment on August 26, 1920, to the United States Constitution and women winning the right to vote.
 It is important to note that many women of color would have to wait several more decades for their voting rights to be recognized, and Black American women were not guaranteed the right to vote until the Voting Rights Act in 1965.